gemesa/gemesa/README.md

 ## Hey!

 I'm András Gémes, a C/Rust compiler engineer at [HighTec](https://hightec-rt.com/en/).
 Previously I have been working as an embedded SW engineer at [Knorr-Bremse](https://www.knorr-bremse.com/en/) and as a freelancer on [Upwork](https://www.upwork.com/).
+You can find more information about me on my [blog](https://gemesa.dev).

 ## Involvement